Core Values/Agency Philosophy

 - look at our own (staff’s) involvement and participation and,

-- look at the consumer’s involvement.
+- look at the individual’s involvement.

 4. People have a tendency of meeting your expectations.
 Keep the expectations at an appropriate level for the individual and share in the joy of success.
 Be sensitive if/when goals aren't met.
 Avoid scapegoating and labeling.